|

 I wanted to maximize my heat transfer vinyl usage, so I came up with a tiny design to fill in more space.

-27 is my son’s birthday and also my husband and my “fell in love” anniversary.
+27 is my son’s birthday, and also my husband’s and my “fell in love” anniversary.
 Yes, we celebrate it.
-It has been 19 years in August. <3

 My husband and I are from Texas and we eat an abnormal amount of tacos on the reg.
-We joke about being on taco cleanses all the time.
+We often joke about being on taco cleanses.
 Apparently, other families don’t eat tacos as much as we do…

 And here they are in my son’s room.
-I just use pushpins to hang them.
+I just used pushpins to hang them.
 They’re hanging above his closet.

 custom pennants hung with vintage pennants